ksk/Rho/readme.md

 ## Program `blist`

-The program `bfast` checks the &rho;-property of a B-term.
+The program `blist` checks the &rho;-property of a B-term.
 The implementation is based on the normal form of B-terms in the list representation,
 B<sup>m<sub>1</sub></sup> B o